Walgreens, Your Pharmacy Network Provider

 The formulary is updated on a regular basis to include tier changes and utilization (UM) requirements.
 Review the latest formulary changes.

 Some medications require prior authorization from our plan before they can be dispensed by your pharmacist.
-This helps us ensure that the medication your doctor is prescribing you is medically necessary.
+This helps us ensure that your prescriptions are medically necessary.

 For a list of drugs that require prior authorization, refer to the TRICARE Prior Authorization page.